-Now in its third year, the Anaheim Packing District has become an iconic dining and entertainment destination in Downtown Anaheim.
-Only five miles from campus, it is a great place to head for an evening of fun.
+The Anaheim Packing District has become an iconic dining and entertainment destination in Downtown Anaheim.
+Only five miles from CSUF campus, it’s a great place to head for an evening of fun.

 Years ago, when Orange County was a major agricultural region, the Anaheim Packing House was a Sunkist citrus processing facility.
 In 2014, it reopened as a destination food hall market, in the style common in Europe, South America and Asia.
 Today, it is the anchor of a revitalized downtown that offers residents and visitors entertainment, dining and recreation.